jweissman/orsino/docs/mm.md

 - **Wild** (This creature is attuned to the primal forces of nature, granting it enhanced physical prowess and resilience.)<br/>Improve all rolls by 1, improve to hit by 2, improve bonus damage by 2, improve evasion by 2, 10% resistance to All<br/>

 ### Nymph
-_Nymph is a Guardian Fey from the forest, 66 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Nymph is a Wandering Fey from the forest, 69 years old.
+They are of towering build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|